-NHS England has published its business plan for 2015/16, setting out its priorities for the coming year.
+We have published our business plan for 2015/16, setting out our priorities for the coming year.

-Building the NHS of the Five year Forward View – NHS England Business Plan 2015/16, describes the organisation’s headline goals and priorities to ensure both high quality care for the people of England and efficiency for the taxpayer.
+Building the NHS of the Five year Forward View – NHS England Business Plan 2015/16 (also available in easy read format), describes our headline goals and priorities to ensure both high quality care for the people of England and efficiency for the taxpayer.
 The priorities are chosen to deliver the main themes of the Government’s mandate, while advancing the agenda the NHS has set for itself in the NHS Five Year Forward View.

-For 2015/16 NHS England will focus on ten priorities to both improve quality and services, to drive better value for money, and to build the foundations for the future health and care system.
+For 2015/16 we will focus on 10 priorities to both improve quality and services, to drive better value for money, and to build the foundations for the future health and care system.

 The 10 priorities are: